Ending Violence Against Women and Girls

-Violence against women and girls in Pacific countries is among the highest in the world, with evidence showing that up to 68% of women in the region are affected.
+Violence against women and girls in Pacific Island countries is among the highest in the world - about twice the global average.

-Key Project: The Pacific Regional Ending Violence against Women Facility Fund (Pacific Fund)
+Previous Project: Pacific Regional Ending Violence Against Women Facility Fund (Pacific Fund)

 In early 2018, UN Women completed its former key EVAW project, the Pacific Regional Ending Violence Against Women Facility Fund (Pacific Fund).
 The Pacific Fund was a grants and capacity building project, managed by the MCO’s EVAW programme from 2009 to 2017/18.
 It was funded by the Australian Government and provided more than 40 grants to recipients across seven countries.

 How to design projects to end violence against women and girls

 This toolkit was developed by UN Women’s Pacific Regional Ending Violence against Women Facility Fund (Pacific Fund) in response to requests by stakeholders for practical, user-friendly materials and resources that would help them design and implement successful projects to end violence against women and girls.
 It is funded by the Australian Government... more